 Securities can represent an ownership interest in, or a debt obligation of, an entity.
 They can also represent a right or obligation to buy or sell a specified asset at a predetermined price in future.
 Different types of securities have different characteristics and features, but they all serve to facilitate investment and manage risk.

 What type of securities can you invest in?

 Some of the more commonly encountered types of securities include:

-- Equity securities: The most obvious example of a security is a share or stock.
-Equity securities, such as ASX shares, give an ownership interest in the underlying entity.
-This does not usually give the security holder the right to payments, but many ASX companies do pay dividends to shareholders.
+- Stocks or shares: Equity securities, such as ASX shares, give an ownership interest in the underlying entity.
+This does not usually provide the security holder with the right to payments, but many ASX companies pay dividends to shareholders.
 Shareholders can also benefit from capital gains if the share price rises.

-- Debt securities: Debt securities are different.
-They represent borrowed money that must be repaid to the security holders.
-Terms such as the interest payments and maturity date are set, with debtors ranking ahead of shareholders in the event of an insolvency.
-Debt securities include government and corporate bonds, as well as other instruments which require the payment of interest and repayment of principal.
+- Bonds: A debt security representing borrowed money, bonds must be repaid to security holders.
+Terms such as the interest (coupon) payments and maturity date are set, with debtors ranking ahead of shareholders in the event of insolvency.

 Is a security the same as a share?